manics/burgertunes/README.md

 <h2>📚 Featured instances</h2>
 https://burgertunesapp.maaa101.repl.co/ (@maaa101)<br>
 If you want your own burgertunes instance to be featured here, create a GitHub issue and let me know!

+<h2>✔️ Features</h2>
+- No ads
+- No telemetry or data-collecting
+- 255 kbps high-quality audio

 <h2>❔ FAQ</h2>
 Q: Which license is Burgertunes under?<br>